clevyr/nova-page-builder/README.md

     import AppLayout from '@/Layouts/AppLayout'
     import Hero from '@/PageBuilder/sections/Hero';
     import Head from '@/PageBuilder/partials/Head';
+    import SectionContent from '@/PageBuilder/mixins/SectionContent';

     export default {
         props: ['content', 'page'],
+        mixins: [SectionContent],
         components: {
             AppLayout,
             Hero,
             Head,
         },
-        methods: {
-            getSection(slug) {
-                const section = this.content.filter((section) => {
-                    return section.layout === slug;
-                });

-                if (section) {
-                    return section[0]['attributes'];
     }

-                return false;
-            },
-        },
-    }
 </script>
 ```

-###### Components in example
+##### Components in the above example
 In the Vue file, we are importing multiple components.
-1. App Layout - Layout from Inertia
+1. `<app-layout>` - Vue layout from Inertia
-2. Head - This is the Inertia `<head>` file.
-This is how we pass meta information to the layout.
+2. `<Head>` - This is component lets you pass meta information to the layout.
-3. Hero - This is a shared partial from the page builder
+3. `<Hero>` - This is a shared partial from this package

-#### Create Page Data
+### Create Page Data
-1. In Nova, navigate to Pages and click "Create Page"
+1. In Nova, navigate to Pages and click “Create Page”
-2. Input a page title and select "About" from the template dropdown
+2. Input a page title and select “About” from the template dropdown
-3. Select "Published"
+3. Select “Published”
-4. Click "Create Page"
+4. Click “Create Page”
 5. On the View screen, click the pencil to edit the page
-6. On the Edit page, click the "Content" tab
+6. On the Edit page, click the “Content” tab
-7. On the "Content" tab, click the "Add Section" button
+7. On the “Content” tab, click the “Add Section” button
-8. Add the "Hero" section and input it's content
+8. Add the “Hero” section and input it’s content
-9. Add the "Introduction" section and input it's content
+9. Add the “Introduction” section and input it’s content
-10. Click "Update Page"
+10. Click “Update Page”

 You can view the page at `/page/{slug}` for now (this route will be updated in the future).